octodemo/github-user-activity/README.md

 * `-u` `--user`: to provide the user handle that you want to generate the report for
 * `-f` `--from`: An optional from date to filter results since a specific time in the form `YYYY-MM-DDTHH:mm:SS`, you can just specify the `YYYY-MM-DD` as a short hand.
 * `-v` `--verbsoe`: To show verbose logging information

+Once the application completes it will generate a CSV file for the commits (taking into account the from time if specified) and print the path to the file.